Sign in

 • Wattage: 200 watts

 • Care instructions: Unplug before cleaning.
-Do not immerse the grinder in liquid.
-Instead, use a small brush or damp cloth to clean around the exterior and inside the grinding bowl.
-The lid can be washed by hand with mild dish soap and warm water or on the top rack of the dishwasher on the gentle cycle.
+Do not immerse the grinder in water.
+Instead, clean the exterior and inside the grinding bowl with a small brush or damp cloth.
+The lid can be washed by hand with mild dish soap and warm water or on the top rack of the dishwasher on a gentle cycle.

-What we liked: This lightweight, powerful model was tied with the KRUPS for performance.
-It efficiently broke down peppercorns into a uniform sprinkle, produced a lovely cinnamon powder, and only took one 10-second pulse to granulate fennel seeds.
-It&#;s about the same price, too, so it&#;s a great alternative if the KRUPS is unavailable.
+What we liked: This lightweight, powerful model matched the KRUPS for performance.
+It efficiently broke down peppercorns into an even sprinkle, produced finely textured cinnamon powder, and only took one 10-second pulse to granulate fennel seeds.
+It retails for about the same price as the KRUPS, making it a solid alternative if the KRUPS is out of stock.

-What we didn&#;t like: Since it&#;s another fixed-cup grinder, it must be wiped out with a damp cloth rather than washed under running water or in the dishwasher.
-Some ground spices got stuck in the seam between the stainless steel bottom and plastic walls, but a toothpick helped remove any leftover debris.
-Because the model I tested was white, a tan ring developed around the sides after the cinnamon test.
-A baking soda paste took care of most of the discoloration, though, and Mueller offers the grinder in other colors that would be less likely to stain.
+What we didn't like: Since it is a fixed-cup grinder, it requires wiping out with a damp cloth rather than washing under running water or in the dishwasher.
+Some ground spices became lodged in the seam between the stainless steel bottom and plastic walls, easily removed with a toothpick.
+The model I tested was white, which developed a tan ring around the sides after the cinnamon test.
+However, a baking soda paste cleaned most of the discoloration, and Mueller offers the grinder in other colors that would be less prone to staining.

 Key Specs